lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 04:28 PM)_

-> Hey, it’s window guy.
+> Hey, it's window guy.

 **Jelsafan0** _(23-Sep-18 04:28 PM)_

 > no. We were real.
-But now I’m all that’s left.
+But now I'm all that's left.

 **Deyner** _(23-Sep-18 04:28 PM)_